dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_approve_collection

-Entitles a `spender`, indicated through an `Account`, to transfer any NFT of the collection hosted on this ledger on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which tokens the approval should apply to must reside on and can be transferred out from).
-Note that the `from_subaccount` parameter needs to be explicitly specified not only because accounts are a primary concept in this standard, but also because the approval applies to the collection, i.e., all tokens on the ledger the caller holds and those tokens may be on different subaccounts.
-The `expires_at` value specifies the expiration date of the approval, the `memo` is a blob containing arbitrary data.
+Entitles a `spender`, indicated through an `Account`, to transfer any NFT of the collection hosted on this ledger and owned by the caller on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method (and also the owner principal of the tokens that are subject to approval) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which tokens the approval should apply to must reside on and can be transferred out from).
+Note that the `from_subaccount` parameter needs to be explicitly specified not only because accounts are a primary concept in this standard, but also because the approval applies to the collection, i.e., all tokens on the ledger the caller holds, and those tokens may be on different subaccounts.
+The `expires_at` value specifies the expiration date of the approval, the `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The `created_at_time` field specifies when the approval has been created.

-In case an approval for the specified `spender` and `from_subaccount` already exists for the collection and the caller, a new approval is created that replaces the existing approval.
-The replaced approval is superseded with the effect that the new parameters for the approval (`expires_at`, `memo`, `created_at_time`) apply.

-Multiple approvals can be active for the collection for a caller, i.e., one approval per `(spender, from_subaccount)` pair.

-Collection-level approvals can be created independently of currently owning tokens of the collection and always succeed.

 The response contains a single element with the `Ok` variant containing the transaction index of the collection-level approval in the success case or an error `Err` otherwise.

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

 An approval that has been created, has not expired (i.e., the `expires_at` field is a date in the future), has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.
+Multiple approvals can be active for the collection for a caller, i.e., one approval per `(spender, from_subaccount)` pair.

 In accordance with ICRC-2, multiple approvals can exist for the collection for a caller but different `spender`s and `from_subaccount`s.
-For the same spender, and subaccount pair a new approval shall always replace the old one as explained above.
-The ledger should limit the number of approvals that can be active per token to constrain unlimited growth of ledger memory.
+In case an approval for the specified `spender` and `from_subaccount` of the caller for the collection already exists, a new approval is created that replaces the existing approval.
+The replaced approval is superseded with the effect that the new parameters for the approval (`expires_at`, `memo`, `created_at_time`) apply.
+The ledger SHOULD limit the number of approvals that can be active per collection to constrain unlimited growth of ledger memory.
 Such limit is exposed as ledger metadata through the metadata attribute `icrc7:max_approvals_per_token_or_collection`.
-The number of non-active approvals is not limited.
+The number of non-active approvals MUST NOT be limited.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block history the ledger creates.

+Collection-level approvals can be successfully created independently of currently owning tokens of the collection at approval time.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.